 How to Write a Great Resume and Cover Letter

 What makes a great résumé and cover letter?
-Linda Spencer, assistant director and coordinator of career advising at Harvard Extension School, shares examples of a few strong résumés and explains what makes them stand out.
+Linda Spencer, associate director and coordinator of career advising at Harvard Extension School, shares examples of a few strong résumés and explains what makes them stand out.

 Perfect Your Marketing Documents